robotframework/SeleniumLibrary/docs/SeleniumLibrary-4.0.0b1.rst

 the project issue tracker and feedback has been provided in the user group and in slack.
 I am grateful from all the feedback.

-Enahnce window related keywords to work with multiple browsers (`#1427`_, beta 1)
+Enhance window related keywords to work with multiple browsers (`#1427`_, beta 1)
 ---------------------------------------------------------------------------------
-In previous releases, the different window keywords did work only with the context of a single WebDriver.
+In previous releases, the different window keywords did work only with the context of a single browser/WebDriver.
 Now it is possible to change WebDriver with the window keywords and locate the desired window.
 Many thanks Snooz82 for making the enhancement.